ThunderFly-aerospace/docs/instruments/TF-G250/index.md

 ![Temperature and Humidity Profile](Temperature_and_relative_humidity_profile.png)

-Temperature and relative humidity plotted against altitude above ground level (AGL).
+Temperature and relative humidity are plotted against altitude above ground level (AGL).
 A slight difference between ascent and descent is visible, with increased humidity during descent due to the overflight of vegetated terrain near a water body.

 ![Wind Hodograph](wind_hodograph.png)